 Other than producing clean air, they are also fantastic at absorbing toxic chemicals that remain suspended in the air, such as after cleaning for instance.
 To avoid toxins as much as possible, you can get plants like the Areca Palm (otherwise known as the Butterfly Palm), which is fantastic at removing formaldehyde, benzene and carbon monoxide from the air.

-They are perfectly suited to being sat under a window in the living room, and two of them on either side of a bay window makes for an exotic looking space, says Joscelyne Williams from Get a Window.
+They are perfectly suited to be sat under a window in the living room, and two of them on either side of a bay window makes for an exotic looking space, says Joscelyne Williams from Get a Window.
 Peace lilies are perfect for bathrooms since they remove mold from the air which proliferates in moist environments.
 Keep it on a high shelf if you have pets, though, since it is toxic for our furry friends.